tomppa2017/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Tom is takin over this blog.
+title: Tom is taking over this blog.
+published: true
 ---

 This is stuff that Tom has written.
 Tom!